-For this type, you need to provide the full name of the method (i.e. Project.Class.Method) and optionally, a working directory, architecture, CLR (.NET Framework) version, and a project to build before the execution.
+For this type, you need to provide the full name of the method (that is, Project.Class.Method) and optionally, a working directory, architecture, CLR (.NET Framework) version, and a project to build before the execution.

 Note that you can execute static methods with a temporary run configuration.

 Using this configuration type, you can run or debug any executable file.
 If you choose the debug command, ReSharper will run the executable and then make Visual Studio attach to the corresponding process.
-This configuration type helps you create a complex execution setup (e.g. if you are working on a plug-in for another program).
+This configuration type helps you create a complex execution setup (for example, if you are working on a plugin for another program).

 For this type, you need to specify the target executable file and optionally, a working directory, command line arguments as well as whether to build a specific project or the whole solution before execution.

-An all-purpose way to create a new run configuration is to use the Run Configurations pop-up (Ctrl+Shift+Alt+R).
+An all-purpose way to create a new run configuration is to use the Run Configurations popup Control+Shift+Alt+R.